hegria/CS_IU_proto_1/README.md

 We are a CurveSurf team of the 2021 Sungkyunkwan University Industry-Academic Cooperation Project, and we created this measuring app, which is the company's task.

-The app distinguishes and recognizes a single piece of wood while filming the cross section of the wood pile in real time, which measures the diameter and number of wood without any tools, visualizes it on-screen, and also provides the ability to manipulate the measured information by capturing
+The app distinguishes and recognizes a single piece of wood while filming the cross section of the wood pile in real time, which measures the diameter and number of wood without any tools, visualizes it on-screen, and also provides the ability to manipulate the measured information by capturing.

 ![KakaoTalk_20210817_145203813](https://user-images.githubusercontent.com/79516073/129670965-dba2114e-c074-4b3e-ade1-78a62c4bc46e.png)

-.
+We use Google AR Core Sdk, CurvSurf FindSurfaceAPI, OpenGL version 2.0 and OpenCV JAVA Sdk module for development.

 Development Enviorment
 -------------------